1-800-991-0783

 Employee Accountability

 Physical security programs can also prevent small operational inefficiencies from snowballing into full-blown safety and security problems.
-For example, poorly maintained equipment might cause a fire that requires emergency evacuation.
+For example, poorly maintained equipment might cause a fire that requires an emergency evacuation.

 Overlooked Physical Security Best Practices Checklist